yongkanghe/Agentic-Marketing-Campaign-Generator/docs/SOLUTION-ARCHITECTURE-ASSESSMENT.md

 ## 📋 Executive Summary

-The **Video Venture Launch** platform is an ambitious **Agentic AI Marketing Campaign Manager** built on Google's ADK (Agent Development Kit) framework.
+The **AI Marketing Campaign Post Generator** platform is an ambitious **Agentic AI Marketing Campaign Manager** built on Google's ADK (Agent Development Kit) framework.
 After comprehensive review of the codebase, documentation, and architecture, this assessment provides a detailed analysis of the current implementation state, architectural strengths, and recommendations for achieving production readiness.

 ### Current Maturity Level: **POC+ (40% Complete)**
 - ✅ **Frontend**: Complete UI flow with professional design system